What Is The Health Care Spending Account?

 - Are full-time professional employees or

 3. New employees must meet the eligibility criteria to participate in the HCSA.
-Your eligibility period will start on your 61st consecutive calendar day of employment.
-You will be able to seek reimbursement for eligible health care expenses incurred on or after that date through December 31 of the plan year in which you are enrolled.
+Your period of coverage will start on your 61st consecutive calendar day of employment.
+You will be able to submit claims for eligible health care expenses incurred on or after that date through December 31 of the plan year in which you are enrolled.
 Deductions will start with the first payroll date that occurs after you become eligible to submit claims.

 GSEU-represented, casual, seasonal, session, per diem, fee basis and hourly employees, as well as retirees, are not eligible to participate in the HCSA.

-To be reimbursed through the HCSA, expenses must be for health care received primarily for the prevention or treatment of a physical or mental defect or illness.
-Out-of-pocket expenses are generally eligible if they are not reimbursed by insurance.
+To be reimbursed, expenses must be for health care received primarily for the prevention or treatment of a physical or mental defect or illness.
+Out-of-pocket costs are generally eligible if they are not reimbursed by insurance.
 Regardless of whether the expenses are incurred by you or your eligible dependents, they must be incurred during the plan year or during your period of coverage if you enroll after the plan year begins.
 An expense is incurred when you or one of your dependents receives the health care service, not when you are billed, charged for, or pay for the service.

 To be eligible for reimbursement, a health care expense must be: